apache/ws-wss4j/THREAT-MODEL.md

   bound on signed-data compression
   *(documented: `ws-security-stax/.../wss-config-compression.xml`,
   exercised by `VulnerabliltyVectorsDecompressedBytesTest`)*.
+- The DOM engine bounds how deeply a message may nest tokens inside tokens.
+A processor that uncovers a security structure inside the one it is processing hands it to the processor for that structure, which may do so again; the chain is capped at `RequestData.MAXIMUM_PROCESSOR_NESTING_DEPTH` (5).
+Unbounded it is a `StackOverflowError` for a short message, since every level may point its `KeyInfo` at one `EncryptedKey`, decrypted once and cached *(exercised by `RequestDataNestingTest`)*.
+The bound is on depth, not on how many tokens a message carries.
 - WSS4J has **no rate limiter** of its own — concurrent inbound message rate is whatever the SOAP stack admits.